 There was a common debate in the first three series of The L Word between those who saw Jenny as a faithless, narcissist and those thought of her as a nice girl who made a few mistakes.
 However after series 4 she was almost universally loathed.
 Similarly, Bette Porter is viewed by some as a bitch and others as a decent but flawed person.

-A flashback episode revealed that Hal used to be like Lois, and Lois a passive enabler who became the sort of evil monster after her passive parenting of Francis led to him almost setting himself on fire and her proclaiming that she was going to be different towards him and any future children, "for their own good" as far as protecting them from themselves.
+A flashback episode revealed that Hal used to be much stricter, and Lois was a passive enabler who became the hard-nosed matriarch she is in the series' present day after her passive parenting of Francis led to him almost setting himself on fire and her proclaiming that she was going to be tough with him and any future children, "for their own good" as far as protecting them from themselves.

 Also, several episodes have painted Hal have as having a serious selfish streak (like his skipping work on Fridays for over a decade to go do fun things without the family ruining his good time).